-Bodyboarding is a fun and beginner-friendly sport for everyone that’s sure to offer you hours of sea-based thrills, provided you follow a few basic rules.
-Whether you’re a seasoned sea veteran, a lover of the ocean of a complete beginner, grabbing a few waves on a bodyboard is a guaranteed recipe for happiness.
-So, if you’re feeling ready to go and face the waves, here are some tips to give you head start out in the line-up and ensure you feel safe and look like a pro out there.
+Bodyboarding is a fun and beginner-friendly sport that offers hours of sea-based thrills.
+Whether you’re a seasoned sea veteran, a lover of the ocean or a complete beginner, riding a few waves on a bodyboard is a guaranteed recipe for happiness.
+So, if you’re feeling ready to go face the waves, check out our top tips for bodyboarding, to ensure you feel safe and look like a pro out there.

 Work on your swimming technique

 To have the best success at bodyboarding, you’ll want to be a good swimmer.
 We aren’t talking about needing to be the grandson of Mark Spitz, Michael Phelps’s cousin or Laure Manaudou, but if you find breaststroke difficult then it’ll most likely end up holding you back when you try to get into waves.
 If your board ever ends up escaping you, then you’ll want to know before going out that you’ll feel at ease either swimming to retrieve it or finding your way back to shore.

 So, sign up at your local pool and start practicing, or book in a few lessons to fine tune your swimming technique.
 This way you can enter the water with your bodyboard in complete confidence and style!